Careful!

 With namespace scoped policies we’ve introduced a producer/consumer model for policies.

 A producer is someone who authors and operates a service.
 A producer can create policies that will be applied by default to any communication with their services.
-Producer policies will be created in the same zone as MeshService they target.
+Producer policies will be created in the same namespace as MeshService they target.
 Producer policies will be synced to other zones.

 A consumer is the client of a service.
 Consumer policies will be applied in the consumer namespace and may target MeshService from different namespaces.
 Consumer policies take effect only in the consumer namespace.
 Consumer policies will override producer policies.